Pologuys/docs/src/en/community/admin/Goobstation-banning-policy.md

 ## Appeal Hijacking

-If an appeal is currently assigned to someone, it is generally best to let them finish processing the it.
+If an appeal is currently assigned to someone, it is generally best to let them finish processing it.
 Cases where it may be acceptable to "hijack" an appeal are:
 - the processor has not responded to the appeal recently,
 - the processor has somehow indicated that they are not going to process the appeal, or
 - a head game admin has told you that you can process the appeal.